SamueleFacenda/nixos-config/README.md

 ![hyprland screenshot](assets/screenshot1.png)

 This is more than my config, it's a flake.
-There are a couple packages and some devshells.
+There are a couple packages, flake templates and overlays.
 ### Packages:
 - xdg-desktop-portal-shana (the portal of portals)
 - xdg-desktop-portal-termfilechooser (use ranger instead of gui file manager)
 - monofurx (patched version of the original monofur)
 - libcamera-surface (see the file for credits, update to version 0.1.0)

-### Shells:
+### Setup

-- pwn (all the package needed for a ctf)
-- cpp (developement in c++)
-- java (jdk 17 env)
+#### Nixos setup

+I've made a wizard for setupping this config on a new nixos machine.
+Just run `nix run github:SamueleFacenda/nixos-config` and follow the instructions.
+Be careful with the secrets, you need to setup agenix (explained in the wizard).

+#### Flake setup

 If you want to use that packages in your config:
 ```
 inputs.nixos-samu.url = "github:SamueleFacenda/nixos-config";
-# only if you understand what you are doing
-# inputs.nixos-samu.inputs.nixpkgs.follows = "nixpkgs";
+inputs.nixos-samu.inputs.nixpkgs.follows = "nixpkgs";

 # configuration.nix